karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 - None

 ### Cons
-- A new ``HttpClient`` is being created every time a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection for every single request.
+- A new ``HttpClient`` is being created every time a new request comes in, which means that the application has an unnecessary overhead from establishing a new TCP connection for every single request.
 - If the app is under heavy load this approach can lead to an accumulation of TCP connections on a ``ESTABLISHED`` state or in a ``TIME_WAIT`` state, which can cause a port exhaustion problem.